 How can I get an on-campus job?

-There are quite a few on-campus jobs available at Mount A. Some are reserved for upper year students, such as being a tour guide or a teaching assistant.
+There are quite a few on-campus jobs available at MtA; check with the Career Services Coordinator at email@example.com for a list of available student positions on campus.
+Some are reserved for upper year students, such as being a tour guide or a teaching assistant.
 One of the biggest employers of first-year students on campus is Jennings Dining Hall, where they hire students to check ID cards at the entrance to the hall.
 You can also apply to work for jobs in Sackville at a number of stores, restaurants, and cafes.

 I feel very confused about accessing financial aid at Mount Allison.
 Is there anyone I can talk to?

-Mount Allison employs a full-time financial aid counsellor, Margaret Esparza-Lee, who you can email and make an appointment with at any time!
+Mount Allison employs a full-time Financial Aid Counsellor who you can email at firstname.lastname@example.org and make an appointment with at any time!